robyrobot/helm-charts/README.md

 Once Helm has been set up correctly, add the repo as follows:

     helm repo add robyrobot https://robyrobot.github.io/helm-charts

 If you had already added this repo earlier, run `helm repo update` to retrieve the latest versions of the packages.
 You can then run `helm search repo robyrobot` to see the charts.

-For example if you wish to install the kubernetes-zerotier-bridge chart:
+To install the kubernetes-zerotier-bridge chart:

     helm install my-zerotier-bridge robyrobot/kubernetes-zerotier-bridge